nseftor/branching-out/README.md

 - `data` contains data necessary to complete the analysis
 - `img` contains images for use in the guide

 These materials were originally authored by Neil Seftor for REL Appalachia.
+These materials were prepared for the Institute of Education Sciences (IES) under Contract ED-IES-C-0004 by Regional Educational Laboratory Appalachia administered by SRI International.
+The content does not necessarily reflect the views or policies of IES or the U.S. Department of Education nor does mention of trade names, commercial products, or organizations imply endorsement by the U.S. Government.